 Large and lively, Great Danes are among the most recognizable dog breeds.
 But despite their larger-than-life appearance, the colossal breed has a shorter lifespan than most dogs.
+Great Danes only live for 8 to 10 years.
 Great Dane owners demand an explanation.
-What is the average lifespan of a Great Dane?
+How long do Great Danes live?
 And why is the Great Dane lifespan so short?

 Why is the Great Dane lifespan so short?

 For such large dogs, Great Danes get the short end of the stick with regards to life expectancy.
-Great Danes live 8-10 years, with some living 6 or 7 years.
+Great Danes live 8 to 10 years, with some living for 6 or 7 years.
 A lucky few reach the ripe old age of 12, but these dogs require proper senior dog care.
 Compared to smaller breeds, which can live twice as long, this doesn’t seem fair.

 This poses an interesting paradox.
 If you think about it, some of the longest-living animals on the planet, such as whales and elephants, are also the largest.
 In comparison, smaller animals like rodents only live for a handful of years.
 Why do dogs differ from the rest of the animal kingdom?